sisong/HDiffPatch/README.md

       DEFAULT -s-4m; oldPath loaded as Stream;
       cacheSize can like 262144 or 256k or 512m or 2g etc....
       requires (cacheSize + 4*decompress buffer size)+O(1) bytes of memory.
-      if diffFile is single compressed diffData, then requires (cacheSize+ stepSize + 1*decompress buffer size)+O(1) bytes of memory;
+      if diffFile is single compressed diffData(created by hdiffz -SD-stepSize), then requires (cacheSize+ stepSize + 1*decompress buffer size)+O(1) bytes of memory;
-        see: hdiffz -SD-stepSize option.
+      if diffFile is created by hdiffz -BSD,bsdiff, hdiffz -VCD,xdelta,open-vcdiff, then requires (cacheSize + 3*decompress buffer size)+O(1) bytes of memory;
-      if diffFile is bsdiff diffData, then requires (cacheSize + 3*decompress buffer size)+O(1) bytes of memory;
+      if diffFile is VCDIFF: if created by hdiffz -VCD, then recommended patch by -s;
-        see: hdiffz -BSD option.
+          if created by xdelta,open-vcdiff, then recommended patch by -m.
   -m  oldPath all loaded into Memory;
       requires (oldFileSize + 4*decompress buffer size)+O(1) bytes of memory.
-      if diffFile is single compressed diffData, then requires (oldFileSize+ stepSize + 1*decompress buffer size)+O(1) bytes of memory. if diffFile is bsdiff diffData, then requires (oldFileSize + 3*decompress buffer size)+O(1) bytes of memory. special options:
+      if diffFile is single compressed diffData(created by hdiffz -SD-stepSize), then requires (oldFileSize+ stepSize + 1*decompress buffer size)+O(1) bytes of memory. if diffFile is created by hdiffz -BSD,bsdiff, then requires (oldFileSize + 3*decompress buffer size)+O(1) bytes of memory. if diffFile is VCDIFF(created by hdiffz -VCD,xdelta,open-vcdiff), then requires (sourceWindowSize+targetWindowSize + 3*decompress buffer size)+O(1) bytes of memory. special options:
   -C-checksumSets
       set Checksum data for directory patch, DEFAULT -C-new-copy;